 Is my pool safe?
-That’s a question that every home swimming pool owner should be asking themselves.
-The United States Consumer Product Safety Commission (USCPSC) recently found that thousands of pool injuries and drowning incidents occur every year, hundreds involving young children.
+That’s a question that all home swimming pool owners should be asking themselves.
+PoolSafely.gov reports that thousands of pool injuries and drowning incidents occur every year.
 Most pool accidents can be avoided with preventative safety measures and good common sense.
-Read the following home swimming pool safety tips to learn if you’re doing everything you can to make your swimming pool safe for summer fun.
+Check out the following home swimming pool safety tips to learn if you’re doing what you can to help make your swimming pool safer for summer fun.

 Do you have a fence?
 A pool cover?
 Have you checked your pool drains lately?
 Follow these steps for safer swimming pool equipment.